Practical & Academic Research Committee:

 Jeff Landine, University of New Brunswick, Fredericton, NB

-Dr Jeff Landine is an Associate Professor in the Faculty of Education at the University of New Brunswick and a Licensed Psychologist with the College of Psychologists of New Brunswick.
+Dr. Jeff Landine is an Associate Professor in the Faculty of Education at the University of New Brunswick and a Licensed Psychologist with the College of Psychologists of New Brunswick.
 He has worked as a counsellor in the public school system, with UNB’s Counselling Services and in private practice for a combined 25 years.
 His teaching and research interests include employability, self-concept, identity development, career development and career counselling, as well as professional ethics.

 Roxy Merkand, McKinsey Health Institute, McKinsey & Company, Kitchener, ON

-Magdalena Mot, Kwantlen Polytechnic University, Vancouver, BC
+Magdalena Mot, Capilano University, North Vancouver, BC

 Vera Ziwei Wu, Career Consultant, Kamloops, BC